tartley/tartley.github.io/posts/onegin-vs-new-super-mario-bros.md

 **Form**

 ![](/files/2007/03/jump.jpg)
-*Flawlessly timed triple jumps result in extra height.*
+*: Flawlessly timed triple jumps result in extra height.*

 Like so many other DS outings, New Super Mario Bros. is very much a return to form for the champion platformer.
 It makes solid, competent